hokincode/motion_manager/README.md

 # Motion Dataset Manager

 This is a manager designed to manage motion datasets through the command line.
-The manager allows you to list, load, and add motion datasets.
+The manager allows you to list, load, add and rinse motion datasets for further usage.

 ## Current Structure